 To add more Danish oil on cherry wood, follow the same steps used for the first coat.
 Soak lint-free tack cloth in Danish oil and wipe it along the direction of the cherry wood grain to spread the oil evenly.
 Let it stay for about 20 minutes, and wipe off any excess.

 Allow the coat to dry for 1-2 days, then lightly sand the surface.
-We recommend applying 3 to 5 Danish oil coats for a nice, even finish.
+It’s recommended to apply 3 to 5 Danish oil coats for a nice, even finish.

 Applying thin coats is important to avoid blotches and ensure quick absorption into the wood, which forms a protective coat.
 To prevent streaks and drips, always remove any excess oil.
 The cherry wood will have a deep red appearance after finishing.